hen leaves have turned to blood and rust

 But had he met with fouler play

-Tween midnight and the break of day?
+Twixt midnight and the break of day?

-They combed the landscape, up and down;
+They combed the landscape, up and down.

-They searched as far as Tarry Town;
+They searched as far as Tarry Town.

-They pondered every shrub and tree;
+They pondered every shrub and tree.

 They dragged the mighty Tappan Zee.